adaptivegenome/openge/README.md

 ## Open Genomics Engine README

-OpenGE is a unified and optimized analysis platform that is open source, accelerated for parallel computing, extendible, and well supported.
+OpenGE is a unified and optimized analysis platform that is open source, accelerated for parallel computing, and easily extendible.
+The most recent major release is 0.4 (January 2013).

-See <http://www.opengenomicsengine.org> for more details about this project.

 ### Getting started